pc-aide/AWS/02 AWS Certified Developer Associate/06 Network/Route 53/Registered domains.md

 ## Acronym

 ## Cons
-* if you delete everthing into hosted zone of own registered domain (buy from AWS) - it's not very quick to rebuil for new IP/LB, etc
+* if you delete your hosted zone (ex. domain1.com) of own registered domain (buy from AWS) - it's not very quick to rebuild for new IP/LB, for hosted zone

 * hosted zones:
 * 172800 (TTL) / 60 = 2880 min = 48 h = **2 j**